dew54/math-opt-project/README.md

 # ISOLATED COMMUNITY EVACUATION PROBLEM
 Progetto esame mathematical optimisation

-This is python implementation of the Isolated Community Evacuation Problem (ICEP, see paper.pdf).
+This is python implementation of the Isolated Community Evacuation Problem (ICEP, see The-ICEP-Mixed-Integer-Programming.pdf).

 The problem is split in two parts: <br>
        Deterministic one: see script.ipynb <br>